Manas-Gpt/Desktop-Assistant-Delta/Docs/Logical Design.md

-# 🔧 Delta Assistant - Interactive Logical Design
+# 🔧 Delta Assistant - Logical Design

 *A deep dive into the application's workflow, states, and core logic architecture.*